By Sayer Ji

 New to drumming and want to try it?

 You can also find a drum online through sites like Djembe Drums & Skins.
-For the record, I have no affiliate relationship with Shorty Palmer or his site, but only know him as a humble master craftsman and the source for all the drums I own today.
+For the record, neither I nor Wake Up World have an affiliate relationship with Shorty Palmer or his site, I only know him as a humble master craftsman and the source for all the drums I own today.

 [i] Shinya Fujii, Catherine Y Wan.
 The Role of Rhythm in Speech and Language Rehabilitation: The SEP Hypothesis.
 Front Hum Neurosci.
 2014 ;8:777.
 Epub 2014 Oct 13.
 PMID: 25352796